wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

 Application Failures are used to communicate application-specific failures in Workflows and Activities.
 In Activities, returning an `ApplicationError` will cause the Activity to fail.
-However, this unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
+However, unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
 To have an Activity fail when an `ApplicationError` is returned, set it as non-retryable.
 Any other error that is returned in Go is automatically converted to an `ActivityError`.